-It is acknowledged that measures may cause air quality impacts of congestion caused by displacement at a local level, and air quality will continue to be monitored in line with the Council's Air Quality Action Plan onment and Sustainability including climate ge emissions and impacts Affected populations Positi ive 1.
-The proposals may reduce greenhouse gas emissions and pollution as a result of reduced traffic and increased active travel.
-All 2.
-The proposals may help plan for the future climate change/achieving carbon neutrality by Edinburgh's target of 2030 and promote sustainable forms of transport as modal shift may be achieved to more sustainable modes.
-All 3.
-Improved opportunities to access greenspace and improved sense of place & community.
-All 4.
-Supporting leisure trips to coastal areas, improving quality of life for citizens, and encouraging economic activity at coastal locations, for example, Cramond, Granton and Silverknowes.
-Coastal communities 5.
-Spaces for exercise measures have been retained to open up a new choice of destinations for people, which has potential to encourage footfall at quieter areas of the city All
+Environment and Sustainability including climate change emissions and impacts Affected populations Positive The proposals may reduce greenhouse gas emissions and pollution as a result of reduced traffic and increased active travel.
+All The proposals may help plan for the future climate change/achieving carbon neutrality by Edinburgh's target of 2030 and promote sustainable forms of transport as modal shift may be achieved to more sustainable modes.
+All Improved opportunities to access greenspace and improved sense of place & community.
+All Supporting leisure trips to coastal areas, improving quality of life for citizens, and encouraging economic activity at coastal locations, for example, Cramond, Granton and Silverknowes.
+Coastal communities Spaces for exercise measures have been retained to open up a new choice of destinations for people, which has potential to encourage footfall at quieter areas of the city All Negative Potential negative impacts to the environment associated with changes to traffic patterns, noise and air quality.
+All